Contact Us for a Free Consultation (213) 542-0979

 The whole point of establishing a chain of custody in a criminal case related to subpoenaed documents is so you can use those documents later on in the proceedings without the other side objecting and saying, you know what, we're objecting to those documents.
 We don't know where those documents have been.
 We don't know if those are legitimate documents.

-The other side has not established that they are documents that are kept in the normal course of business and that the custodian of records actually got those particular documents and verified that they were legitimate documents related to the subpoena.
+The other side has yet to establish that they are documents that are kept in the normal course of business and that the custodian of records actually got those particular documents and verified that they were legitimate documents related to the subpoena.

-So, if this gives you an idea of what is necessary if you want to get a document in in a criminal case in Los Angeles, you have to do it the right way and the best way to do that is go through a criminal defense attorney who has done it before, knows how to establish a chain of custody, knows how to get a document in, knows what documents are relevant and what documents are not relevant.
+So, if this gives you an idea of what is necessary if you want to get a document in a criminal case in Los Angeles, you have to do it the right way.
+The best way to do that is to go through a criminal defense attorney who has done it before, knows how to establish a chain of custody, knows how to get a document in, knows what documents are relevant and what documents are not relevant.
 We haven't even talked about that yet.
-You can subpoena all the documents you want, if they're not relevant the judge is not going to let them in when the prosecutor objects to them.
-Contact our Los Angeles criminal defense lawyers to review your case.
+You can subpoena all the documents you want; if they're not relevant, the judge is not going to let them in when the prosecutor objects to them.
+Our lawyers will ensure you understand the importance of relevance in document submission.

 Related Resources: